 A thorough dental examination can identify risk factors indicative of sleep-disordered breathing.
 We work under the close guidance of Board Certified Sleep Physicians and with some of the best sleep physicians in the area.

-When an airway issue is diagnosed, a removable oral appliance may relieve symptoms of snoring and mild-to-moderate sleep apnea.
-This custom-fitted appliance is designed to help keep the jaws in a forward alignment to maintain an open airway during sleep.
-Each oral appliance is fabricated to fit each patient perfectly and carefully adjusted for optimal results.
+When your doctor or dentist diagnoses you with an airway issue, a removable oral appliance may relieve symptoms of snoring and mild-to-moderate sleep apnea.
+This custom-fitted appliance helps keep the jaws in a forward alignment to maintain an open airway during sleep.
+The dental laboratory fabricates each oral appliance to fit each patient perfectly.
+Your dentist can carefully adjusts it for optimal results.
 Home studies help us titrate the appliance to achieve maximum effectiveness.

 Dr. Cobb has advanced training in dental sleep medicine and is one of a small number of dentists to complete the rigorous training and examination process to be certified as a Diplomate in the American Academy of Dental Sleep Medicine.